jupyter-server/jupyter_server/README.md

     $ pip install jupyter_server

+### Versioning and Branches

 If Jupyter Server is a dependency of your project/application, it is important that you pin it to a version that works for your application.
-Currently, Jupyter Server only has minor releases and patch releases.
-Minor release may include API-breaking changes while patch release will never break API.
+Currently, Jupyter Server only has minor versions and patch versions.
+Different minor versions may include API-changes while patch versions do not change API.

+Each minor version has its own branch in this repo, and patches are applied to their relevant minor version.
+The master branch of the latest minor version.

+The available minor versions are:
 * [0.2.x](https://github.com/jupyter/jupyter_server/tree/0.2.x): Extension Application API added.
 * [0.3.x](https://github.com/jupyter/jupyter_server/tree/master) (master): Kernels API changed.
 Kernel Providers are the new way to interface with kernels.

+You can see which versions are released by going to the ["releases"](https://github.com/jupyter/jupyter_server/releases) tab.

-To install the latest patch release of a given version:
+To install the latest patch of a given version:

     $ pip intall jupyter_server>=0.2